haya-ehab/Learnly/README.md

 # Learnly

-# 🎓 Learnly – Online Education Platform (Frontend Only)
+# 🎓 Learnly – Online Education Platform

 Welcome to **Learnly**, a responsive and interactive front-end website designed for online learning platforms.
 This project is built using **HTML**, **CSS**, and **JavaScript**, and it showcases the design and functionality of a modern educational platform.